norowachi/menhera-bot/README.md

    ```sh
    npm start
    ```

-* if you have any issues do not hesitate to contact us or create an issue in this repo, but do note that this is not intended for public use and could have many hardcoded stuff
+- if you have any issues do not hesitate to contact us or create an issue in this repo, but do note that this is not intended for public use and may have many hardcoded constants
 <!-- CONTRIBUTING -->

 ## Contributing